Drop to One Nap — Is My Toddler Ready for a Single Nap?

 The average age to transition to one nap is between 15-18 months old.
 As you can see your son is a little younger than the average but it sounds like he does have a few of the signs of needing to transition to one nap.

-Signs Your Child is Ready to Transition from 2 Naps to 1
+Signs Your Child is Ready to Drop to One Nap in the Morning:

 - Your child is getting 11 hours of uninterrupted sleep at night

-- Your child is taking longer and longer to fall asleep for the morning nap.
+- He is taking longer and longer to fall asleep for the morning nap.

 - Your child takes an increasingly shorter morning nap or too long of a morning nap and refuses an afternoon nap.
 In the end, you feel stuck in the “one nap is not enough and two is too many” phase